-– A right to experience quality care without discrimination
+- The right to experience quality care without discrimination;

-– A right to make your own medical and personal care decisions
+- The right to make your own medical and personal care decisions;

-– A right to protect your personal property and money
+- The right to protect your personal property and money;

-– A right to privacy in admission, transfer, and discharges
+- The right to privacy in admission, transfer, and discharges;

-– A right to access a complaint procedure within the nursing home when necessary
+- The right to access a complaint procedure within the nursing home when necessary; and

 An infringement on any of these rights is a cause of complaint against many nursing home facilities.
 Some cases may be instances of nursing home abuse and need to be addressed immediately to stop and correct the situation.

-According to the most recent report from the National Center on Elder Abuse (NCEA), 20,673 complaints have resulted in investigations for nursing home abuse across the nation including New York.
-The total number of reports each year has increased drastically, and the NCEA believes the number of reports only reflects one out of fourteen total cases of elderly abuse.
+According to the most recent report from the National Center on Elder Abuse (NCEA), 20,673 complaints have resulted in investigations for nursing home abuse across the nation, including New York.
+The total number of reports each year has increased drastically, and the NCEA believes the number of reports only reflects 1 out of 14 total cases of elderly abuse.
 Unfortunately, our nation’s elderly patients are not being cared for humanely and as the law dictates they are supposed to.

 If you or a loved one has been abused while residing in a nursing home, it is your legal right to seek out compensation.
 An experienced lawyer like those at Silbowitz, Garafola, Silbowitz, Schatz & Frederick, L.L.P. can fight alongside you to ensure your rights are protected.
 We can help you understand more about nursing home abuse, how to expose it, and your right to compensation.

 There are seven different types of abuse elderly patients are commonly subjected to.
 These include: